compunautics/compunaut_rundeck_jobs/docs/operations/netboot.rst

      # Install these packages to the minion
      salt '*raspberrypi*' cmd.run 'apt-get -o Dpkg::Options::='--force-confold' --force-yes -fuy install git python-pip virtualenv libsasl2-dev python-dev libldap2-dev libssl-dev cura-engine motion'

 #.
-The above steps should take around 30 to 45 minutes to complete with the default image.
+The above steps should take around 20 to 30 minutes to complete with the default image.
 Once it is done, you may power off
    the Raspberry Pi that you have been using, and you may click on the "Remove" button in Piserver to remove 'compunaut-raspi' as a client from the MAC address that you loaded in step 2 and 3.